 This course provides an introduction to sources of renewable energy for heat and power and how they can support sustainability, energy and greenhouse gas management goals across the community.
 Students will be able to identify sources of renewable energy for heat and power and how they fit into the community energy and emissions planning process.
 Students will be able to move from project concept to implementation and work with consultants to develop pre-feasibility and feasibility studies.
 Students will be able to explain factors affecting project viability, outline issues that may arise during project planning and implementation and identify project planning and construction funding sources.

 Please contact Program Head at BCIT_SEMAC@bcit.ca for approval and submit a current resume for review.
-Prerequisite: CESA 5110 Note: ** A computer with speakers and a web camera is required for this course.
-Students must be logged in on to Blackboard Collaborate Sessions on: Wednesdays: Nov 1, 8, 15, 22, 29/ 2017 from 7:00 – 8:30 pm
+There will be no class on November 11, Remembrance Day.
+Note: a computer with speakers and a web camera is required for this course.
+Students must be logged in on to the Learning Hub on Wednesdays from 7-8:30 pm

 Upon successful completion of this course, the student will be able to: